pingclaw

 Sign-in

-PingClaw uses Sign in with Apple and Sign in with Google for authentication.
+The hosted service (pingclaw.me) uses Sign in with Apple or Sign in with Google for authentication.
 When you sign in, PingClaw receives only a unique, opaque identifier from your provider.
 PingClaw does not request or store your email address, phone number, contacts, photos, or other account data.

 Location data